TOTAL NUMBER OF SECURITY INCIDENTS REPORTED: 559,804,889

 DATA SUBJECTS

-Awareness of data subjects on the specific causes of data breaches and the affected sectors
+• Awareness of data subjects on the common causes of data breaches and the sectors and how to protect themselves against these incidents

 TESTIMONIALS